budiand/PlantCare/README.md

 # PlantCare
-An automatic plant watering system with display of humidity and temperature.
+An automatic plant watering system that displays the moisture of the soil and the temperature of room.